carteb/carte-blanche/WRITING-PLUGINS.md

 The `apply` method gets called by Webpack automatically and passes a reference to the [Webpack compiler instance](https://webpack.github.io/docs/plugins.html#the-compiler-instance).
 With `compiler.plugin()` we can hook into steps within the build process. (see the [general Webpack documentation about writing plugins](https://github.com/webpack/docs/wiki/How-to-write-a-plugin))

-To make writing plugins easier, we've added two special lifecycle hooks in the compilation called `carte-blanche-plugin-before-processing` and `carte-blanche-plugin-processing`.
+To make writing plugins easier, we've added two special lifecycle hooks in the compilation called `carte-blanche-plugin-before-processing`, `carte-blanche-plugin-assets-processing` and `carte-blanche-plugin-processing`.
 To access them, attach a callback to the `compilation` step:

 ```JS
 ReacularPlugin.prototype.apply = function apply(compiler) {